 - 3 original letters of recommendation addressed to Dr. Sander Florman, RMTI Director

-For a copy of the application form and additional application information, please contact RMTI’s Education Coordinator, Sarah Hammond at email@example.com.
+For a copy of the application form and additional application information, please contact RMTI's Education Coordinator, Elsa Myers at firstname.lastname@example.org.